On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Proofs of the main theorems

-Most of the claims in the following theorem are a restatement or a direct consequence of Lazard's correspondence and of results in \cite{GSKpsdimJGT}.
-For the remaining claims, in the absence of a direct reference, we provide a proof.
+We quickly recall Lazard's correspondence, which is the main tool in this section.
+With a saturable pro-$p$ group $G$ one may associate a saturable $\mathbb{Z}_p$-Lie lattice $L_G$ in the following way: $G$ and $L_G$ are identified as sets, and the Lie operations are defined by

-\begin{theorem} Let $p$ be a prime and $G$ be a saturable $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(G)\les p$ (for instance, this holds if $G$ is a torsion-free $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(G)<p$).
-Let $L_G$ be the $\bb{Z}_p$-Lie lattice associated with $G$.
-Let $D,N\subseteq G$ be subsets.
-The following holds. \begin{enumerate} \item $D$ is an open subgroup of $G$ if and only if $D$ is a finite-index subalgebra $M$ of $L_G$.
-If $D$ is an open subgroup of $G$ then $D$ is saturable, $L_D = M$ and $[G:D]=[L_G: L_D]$. \item The set $N$ is a closed normal subgroup of $G$ if and only if $N$ is an ideal $I$ of $L_G$.
-If $N$ is a closed normal subgroup of $G$ then $N$ is saturable and $L_N = I$. \item If $D$ is an open subgroup of $G$ and $\varphi: D\rar G$ is a function then: \begin{enumerate} \item $\varphi$ is a group morphism if and only if $\varphi$ is a Lie algebra morphism, denoted by $L_\varphi$. \item If $\varphi$ is a group morphism, then $\varphi$ is simple if and only if $L_\varphi$ is simple. \end{enumerate} \end{enumerate} (In item (1), the notation $M$ is used to distinguish between the set $D$ and the same set $D$ endowed with the Lie-algebra structure inherited from $L_G$.
-The equality $L_D=M$ means that the Lie-algebra structure on $D$ coming from Lazard's correspondence is the same as the one inherited from $L_G$.) \end{theorem}
+On the other hand, if $L$ is a saturable $\mathbb{Z}_p$-Lie lattice, then the Campbell-Hausdorff formula induces a group structure on $L$; the resulting group is a saturable pro-$p$ group.
+If this construction is applied to the $\mathbb{Z}_p$-Lie Lattice $L_G$ associated with a saturable group $G$, one recovers the original group.
+Indeed, the assignment $G\mapsto L_G$ gives an isomorphism between the category of saturable pro-$p$ groups and the category of saturable $\mathbb{Z}_p$-Lie lattices.
+See \cite[IV (3.2.6)]{Laz65}, \cite[Section 2]{KloLie05} and \cite{GSKpsdimJGT} for more details.

-\begin{proof} We start with some general observations.
-Given a subgroup $H$ of $G$, $H$ is open in $G$ if and only if $H$ is closed in $G$ and $H$ has finite index in $G$ (equivalently, $H$ is closed in $G$ and $\mr{dim}(H)=\mr{dim}(G)$).
-Recall that a saturable group is torsion free.
-Also, any closed subgroup $H$ of $G$ is a torsion-free $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(H)\les \mr{dim}(G)$.
-Moreover, any such $H$ is saturable; indeed, if $\mr{dim}(H)<p$ we apply \cite[Theorem A]{GSKpsdimJGT}, while, if $\mr{dim}(H)=p$ we apply \cite[Proposition D]{GSKpsdimJGT}.
-Observe that $L_G$, being a Lie lattice over $\bb{Z}_p$, is endowed with a natural topology induced from the $p$-adic topology of $\bb{Z}_p$; moreover, this topology coincides with the one of $G$.
+\begin{theorem} Let $p$ be a prime and $G$ be a saturable $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(G)\les p$, and $L_G$ be the $\bb{Z}_p$-Lie lattice associated with $G$.
+Let $D,N\subseteq G$ be subsets, and denote them by $L_D$, $L_N$ when regarded as subsets of $L_G$.
+Then the following holds. \begin{enumerate} \item If $D$ is a closed subgroup of $G$ then $D$ is saturable. \item $D$ is an open subgroup of $G$ if and only if $L_D$ is a finite-index subalgebra of $L_G$.
+If this is the case, then $[G:D]=[L_G: L_D]$. \item The set $N$ is a closed normal subgroup of $G$ if and only if $L_N$ is an ideal of $L_G$. \item If $D$ is an open subgroup of $G$ and $\varphi: D\rar G$ is a function, then: \begin{enumerate} \item $\varphi$ is a group homomorphism if and only if $\varphi$ is a Lie algebra homomorphism (denoted by $L_\varphi$). \item If $\varphi$ is a group homomorphism, then $\varphi$ is simple if and only if $L_\varphi$ is simple. \end{enumerate} \end{enumerate} \end{theorem}